-Grab your Cricut machine and some black cardstock and get ready to make this super cool (and easy) spiderweb garland.
+Grab your Cricut machine and some black cardstock and get ready to make this super cool (and easy) spiderweb garland for Halloween.
 I'd designs a cut file for Cricut that will help you easily cut (or draw) all the spiderwebs you want!
-For this project, I've also combined some of the webs so you have less to lay out and all you need to do is cut and glue and voila, you are ready to add some extra spooky accents to your Halloween Decor.
+For this project, I've also combined some of the webs so you have less to lay out and all you need to do is cut and glue and voila, you are ready to add some extra spooky accents to your Halloween Party Decor.

 This design file comes with a draw line as well, so you can add a hand-drawn spiderweb to any project you want!